By Rachel Neifeld, RD, CDN

 The symptoms of celiac disease can be different from person to person and depend in part on a person’s age and the degree of damage to the small intestine.
 Many adults have the disease for a decade or more before they are diagnosed.
 Symptoms may also vary according to the length of time a person was breastfed, the age a person started eating gluten-containing foods, and the amount of gluten-containing foods one eats.

-Symptoms may include abdominal pain, bloating, gas, constipation, diarrhea, lactose intolerance, and stools that float and are foul smelling (caused by the intestines decreased ability to absorb fat).
+Symptoms may include abdominal pain, bloating, gas, constipation, diarrhea, lactose intolerance, and stools that float and are foul-smelling (caused by the intestines' decreased ability to absorb fat).
 As the disease progresses, the effects of long term nutrient deficiencies may start to manifest in symptoms such as depression, fatigue, hair loss, missed menstrual periods, and nose bleeds, to name a few.

-Along with malnourishment, one reason why celiac disease can affect fertility is because women with the disease are reported to start having periods later and stop menstruating earlier than average.
-They also suffer from amenorrhea (when menses start and stop) leading to fewer ovulations and less chances of getting pregnant.
+Along with malnourishment, one reason why celiac disease can affect fertility is that women with the disease are reported to start having periods later and stop menstruating earlier than average.
+They also suffer from amenorrhea (when menses start and stop) leading to fewer ovulations and fewer chances of getting pregnant.
 Not only does the disease affect women’s fertility, but men’s as well.
 Men with the disease can have abnormal sperm- such as lower sperm numbers, altered shape, and reduced function.